k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ![debug toolbar](images/fabric_studio_debug_panel.png)

- The debug panel enables an easy access to the local Fabric debut server, local Cassandra debug server, and the Fabric Web Admin.
+ The debug panel enables an easy access to the Fabric debug server, Cassandra debug server, and the Fabric Web Admin.
 The debug panel is divided into two main areas: Fabric and Cassandra:

 <table>
 <tbody>